SecShiv/CVE/README.md

 # Introduction
-This Repo will contain CVE findings discovered and published by me.
+This repository will contain CVE findings discovered and published by me.
 I'll be documenting my findings here about the vulnerability, impact and mitigation strategies.

 ## CVE